dgrothman/theinnerjourney/docs/C4-Boundaries/Class 4 - Handout.md

 ### Healthy
   Healthy boundaries are like a door with a doorknob on the inside that we can choose when to open or close.
 With intact flexible internal/ external boundaries people can have intimacy in their lives when they choose but are protected against being abused physically, sexually, emotionally, intellectually or spiritually.
-God uses this boundary.
 We choose to allow or not and practice boundaries, choices, limits.

 <br><br><br>